kbroman/steps2rr/pages/organize.md

     [Markdown](http://daringfireball.net/projects/markdown/)) in the
     main directory and perhaps also in each subdirectory may be sufficient.
 Describe the files and the process.
-And keep the ReadMe files up to date, as things are added or changed.
+And keep the ReadMe files up to date as things are added or changed.

 ---